opws/opws-dataset/docs/fields.md

 - link: A link (without the URL visible) to reset the password.
 - token: A token that can be typed on a page (may also be part of a link/URL) to bring you to the reset screen.
 - temp: A temporary password to use for logging in.
+- origin: Data identifying the source for the reset request, such as the IP address it was posted from.

 ## password.reset.token.expires